noelle

 Analyzing the market to see what user needs are unmet

-The market gap: lack of proactive resurfacing, filtering for time-sensitive resources, and balance between ease and control
+The market gap: proactive resurfacing, time-sensitive filtering, and the ease-vs-control tradeoff

 iteration